Pencroff/ExpressController/README.md

 ExpressController
 =================

-ExpressController - controller for web applications based on express 4
+This is controller for web applications based on express 4.

+It has one dependency - [MoaJs](http://pencroff.github.io/MoaJs/).